-Come early, stay late… Halifax and the entire province of Nova Scotia is the perfect destination for a getaway before or after a meeting or convention.
+Come early, stay late… Halifax and the entire province of Nova Scotia is filled with incredible destinations for getaways before or after (or both!) a meeting or convention.

 As Atlantic Canada’s entertainment and cultural capital, Halifax is a melding of old and new worlds.
 Modern office towers of glass and steel stand beside historic buildings that once stored the booty of privateers.